slyval/guidelines/Guidelines/REST API Guidelines.md

 ### Headers
 As REST used HTTP for data transfer, request headers should be utilized for at least the following purposes:

- 1. Authentication and Authorization - whether using basic or oAuth authentication, the
+ 1. Authentication and Authorization -  Authorization header  - should be used whether using basic or oAuth authentication, the header should be used

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYzOTA2MzQ5MCwtMTgxMDk3OTYwOSwtMT
+eyJoaXN0b3J5IjpbLTkyNDg2MDQyNiwtMTgxMDk3OTYwOSwtMT
 EyMDY2NzQ5MSwtMTM1NzM1NjY0NiwxOTYwNzI3MDA0LDExNTcz
 NTE1MDJdfQ==
 -->